Eden Hazard: 2012–13: Debut season and first trophy

-2013–15: Premier League winner and individual success
+2013–2015: Premier League winner and individual success

-One of Chelsea's first games of the season was against Bayern Munich in the 2013 UEFA Super Cup, where Hazard played a vital role in the buildup to the first goal and scored the second, but went on to an eventual 5–4 defeat in the penalty shoot-out.
-In October 2013, Hazard, as a substitute, scored the game-clinching goal in a 3–1 Premier League clash against Norwich City at Carrow Road, before scoring twice and assisting Samuel Eto'o's first Chelsea goal in a comprehensive defeat of Cardiff City in the same competition.
-Hazard netted his fifth goal of the season against Schalke in a crucial 0–3 Champions League Group stage win.
+One of Chelsea's first games of the season was against Bayern Munich in the 2013 UEFA Super Cup, in which Hazard played a vital role in the buildup to the first goal and scored the second, but went on to an eventual 5–4 defeat in the penalty shoot-out.
+In October 2013, Hazard scored the match-winning goal in a 3–1 away win over Norwich City in the Premier League, before scoring twice and assisting Samuel Eto'o's first Chelsea goal in a 4–1 win over of Cardiff City in the same competition.
+Hazard netted his fifth goal of the season against Schalke 04 in a 3–0 Champions League group stage win.
 In October, Hazard was part of the 23-man shortlist of players nominated for the prestigious FIFA Ballon d'Or, awarded to the player who is voted the men's world footballer of the year.

-On 9 November, Hazard created Chelsea's first goal against West Bromwich Albion, which was scored by Eto'o.
+On 9 November 2013, Hazard created Chelsea's first goal against West Bromwich Albion, which was scored by Eto'o.
 Later in the match Chelsea went 2–1 down, but Hazard scored a last minute penalty to clinch a point for his team.
 On 4 December, Hazard scored a brace in a 4–3 away victory over Sunderland, with coach José Mourinho claiming that Hazard delivered his best performance of the season.
 Sunderland manager Gus Poyet also praised Hazard for his individual impact on the game, saying he was "outstanding.
 He was unplayable, as a manager I haven't come up against anyone like that."

-On 26 December, Hazard scored the only goal in Chelsea's 1–0 victory over Swansea.
-In Chelsea's next league match, Hazard scored a goal from 25 yards during Chelsea's 2–1 victory over Liverpool.
-After Hazard maintained his excellent form in Chelsea's 1–0 victory over Manchester City at the Etihad Stadium on 3 February 2014, Mourinho declared Hazard as the best young footballer in the world.
-Hazard scored his first Premier League hat-trick against Newcastle United at Stamford Bridge on 8 February.
+After Hazard maintained his excellent form in Chelsea's 1–0 away victory over Manchester City on 3 February 2014, Mourinho declared Hazard as the best young footballer in the world.
+Hazard scored his first Premier League hat-trick against Newcastle United at home on 8 February.

-On 27 April, Hazard won the PFA Young Player of the Year award and finished as the runner-up to Luis Suárez for the PFA Players' Player of the Year award for his fine attacking performances under José Mourinho.
+On 27 April 2014, Hazard won the PFA Young Player of the Year award and finished as the runner-up to Luis Suárez for the PFA Players' Player of the Year award for his fine attacking performances under José Mourinho.
 After Chelsea's Champions League exit against Atlético Madrid, Hazard claimed that Chelsea are only set up to counter-attack.
 Mourinho responded by saying that Hazard "is not so mentally ready" to help his defence, blaming him for the first goal scored by the opponents.
-In May, Hazard was voted Chelsea's Player of the Year in his second season at Stamford Bridge.
+In May, Hazard was voted Chelsea's Player of the Year in his second season at the club.